 If, after these steps are taken, the behavior continues, and the team of staff members determines that all available school resources for addressing it have been exhausted, the school principal may contact the applicable academic director for support.
 The academic director will review the steps taken by the team of staff members and either suggest alternative strategies or provide supplemental resources for addressing the behavior, which may include more intensive in-school support services for students who have routinely caused extreme disruptions to the learning environment.

-Summary of Persistent Misconduct Process
+Summary of Persistent Misconduct Process 2

-If, during the school disciplinary process, it is determined that:
+If, during the B chool disciplinary process, at as determined that: 2